getsentry/sentry-unreal/README.md

 - Only crash events captured on Android contain the full callstack.
 Events that were captured manually won't have the native C++ part there.

-- On Linux `sudo apt-get install libc++-dev` is required to install the required `Crashpad` dependencies.
+- On Linux `sudo apt-get install libc++-dev libcurl-dev` is required to install the `Crashpad` dependencies.
+This list may vary depending on your Linux distro.
+See the [Crashpad documentation](https://chromium.googlesource.com/crashpad/crashpad/+/refs/heads/main/doc/developing.md#prerequisites) for more details.

 ## Development